On local maxima of smooth Gaussian nonstationary processes and stationary planar fields with trends: Nonstationary Gaussian Processes

-As a nice and important property for the peak height distribution of nonstationary Gaussian processes in \eqref{eq:PHD-1D}, we see that the formula depends only on a single parameter $\rho(t)$, which is the conditional correlation of $X(t)$ and $X''(t)$ given $X'(t)=0$.
-It has been shown in \cite{CS15, CS18} that, for isotropic Gaussian fields in $\R^N$, the peak height distribution also depends only on one parameter.
-However, this property usually does not hold even for stationary Gaussian fields; see Section \ref{sec:2D} below on the case of 2D stationary Gaussian fields.
+\begin{remark} The peak height distribution in \eqref{eq:1D-stationary} has been used in computing p-values in statistical applications such as signal detection \cite{CS17} and change point detection \cite{ChangePoint}.
+The derived formulas in \eqref{eq:PHD-1D} and \eqref{eq:PHD-1D-0} will be valuable for conducting multiple tests for both signal and change point detection under nonstationary Gaussian noise.
+A notable advantage of this approach is that the peak height distribution in \eqref{eq:PHD-1D-0} relies solely on the conditional correlation parameter $\rho_t$, which simplifies parameter estimation and statistical inference.
+As demonstrated in \eqref{eq:rho}, estimating the parameter $\rho_t$ requires only the variances of the first and second derivatives of the Gaussian process. \end{remark}

-The peak height distribution in \eqref{eq:1D-stationary} has been used in computing p-values in statistical applications such as peak/signal detection \cite{CS17} and change point detection \cite{ChangePoint}.
-We are expecting to apply the newly derived formula in \eqref{eq:PHD-1D} to perform multiple testings for both signal and change point detection under nonstationary Gaussian noise.
-Particularly, the nice property that the peak height distribution depends only on a single parameter would be a big advantage in parameter estimation and statistical inference.
+\begin{remark} By comparing \eqref{eq:1D-stationary} and \eqref{eq:PHD-1D-0}, we observe that, in the 1D case, the extension from stationarity to nonstationarity maintains the peak height distribution's dependence on a single parameter.
+It has been shown in \cite{CS15, CS18} that, for isotropic Gaussian fields in $\R^N$ with $N>1$, the peak height distribution also depends only on the parameter $\kappa$.
+However, this property typically does not hold beyond isotropy.
+As we will demonstrate in Section \ref{sec:2D}, even for 2D centered stationary nonisotropic Gaussian fields, the peak height distribution generally depends on at least two parameters. \end{remark}